How to protect our investments from inflation?

-For a long time, experts have been predicting when inflation would finally reach the markets and this data confirms its presence.
+Experts have been predicting for a long time when inflation would finally hit the markets and this data confirms its presence.
 How could we defend our investments from its effects?
 Martin Tillier on Nasdaq.com

 Inflation is an important part of building a portfolio.
 Cycles up or down were seen as normal and investors considered the negative effects of price increases on their portfolios.
 For a long time the Fed and other central banks are immersed in extremely low inflation.
 There is no guide to reversing this situation.
 The circumstances are not the same as in the 70s and the protection measures, therefore, are not the same either.

-“To begin with, many of the things that would now be considered options to hedge against inflation did not exist at the time, and investors’ access to even those that did was severely limited,” says Tillier.
+“To begin with, many of the things that would now be considered options to hedge against inflation did not exist then, and investors’ access to even those that did was severely limited,” says Tillier.

 Rising consumer prices are a symptom of inflation, not the problem.
 These occur when the real value of the dollar falls, for more than the real value of things has not undergone changes.
 Purchases are exchanges and there are two factors that influence them: